United States-Mexican Border: TB Resistance and Challenges

 Learn more about Tracking Antibiotic-Resistant Tuberculosis (online CE course)

-United States (US)-Mexican Border: TB Resistance and Challenges
+United States-Mexican Border: TB Resistance and Challenges

 The proximity of California to Mexico, where tuberculosis (TB) is endemic, has resulted in a higher incidence of the disease in the area across the border from Tijuana to San Diego than in the entire state of California.
 Adding to the crisis, Tijuana has had an ongoing HIV epidemic among drug-injecting abusers and female sex workers.
 Advancing HIV disease leads to the reactivation of latent TB infection in these groups, resulting from their compromised immune systems.
-The epidemic exacerbated by co-infection, TB is a leading cause of death in these individuals.
+The epidemic exacerbated by co-infection with TB is a leading cause of death in these individuals.